holdedhub/careers/openings/analytics-engineer.md

 We are looking for Analytics Engineer to join the data team.

 Analytics Engineers are part of the tech team but sit at the crossing point of business teams, marketing teams, and data engineering.
-The the profile we are striving for is a person able to translate business language into technical specifications and implementations.
+The profile we are striving for is a person able to translate business language into technical specifications and implementations.

 Your time will be split between implementing methods to collect data, automating integration with 3rd party tools, enforcing data governance, analyzing data, and present findings.